Bible translations in the Middle Ages: German

-An Old High German version of the gospel of Matthew dates to 748.
+An Old High German version of the Gospel of Matthew dates from 748.
 In the late Middle Ages, Deanesly thought that Bible translations were easier to produce in Germany, where the decentralized nature of the Empire allowed for greater religious freedom.

-However, these translations were seized and burned by inquisitors whenever they were found.
-Altogether there are 13 medieval German translations before the Luther Bible.
-In 1466, Johannes Mentelin published the first printed Bible in the German language, the Mentelin Bible, one of the first printed books in the German language and also the first printed vernacular Bible.
-The Mentelin Bible was reprinted in the southern German region a further thirteen times by various printers up until the Luther Bible.
-About 1475 Günther Zainer of Augsburg printed an illustrated German edition of the Bible, with a second edition in 1477.
+Altogether there were 13 known medieval German translations before the Luther Bible, including in the Saxon and Lower Rhenish dialects.

+In 1466, Johannes Mentelin published the first printed vernacular Bible, the Mentelin Bible in Middle High German.
+The Mentelin Bible was reprinted in the southern German region a further thirteen times by various printers until the Luther Bible.
+About 1475, Günther Zainer of Augsburg printed an illustrated German edition of the Bible, with a second edition in 1477.
+According to historian Wim François, "about seventy German vernacular Bible texts were printed between 1466 and 1522," eighteen of them being full Bibles.

 Czech

 All medieval translations of the Bible into Czech were based on the Latin Vulgate.
 The Psalms were translated into Czech before 1300 and the gospels followed in the first half of the 14th century.
 The first translation of the whole Bible into Czech was done around 1360.
 Until the end of the 15th century this translation was revisioned and edited three times.
 After 1476 the first printed Czech New Testament was published in Pilsen.
 In 1488 the Prague Bible was published as the oldest Czech printed Bible, thus the Czech language became the fifth language in which the entire Bible was printed (after Latin, German, Italian and Catalan).